 Sorting Items

-Pressing the Sort Button (G / R3 / RS) will cycle through several sort options, each with ascending and descending orders: Date, Name, Type, Price, and Enhancement Level.
+Pressing the Sort Button (G / R3 / RS) will cycle through several sort options, each with ascending and descending orders: Date, Type, and Price.

 The sorting option will reset when leaving the Inventory, but will apply to both the Inventory and Private Storage when accessing Private Storage.